JetBrains-Research/code-summarization-dataset/README.md

 If `"HISTORY_MODE": false`:
 - data from repositories is extracted without git-history
-- data from directories is always extracted without git-history
+- data from directories / files is always extracted without git-history

 If `"HISTORY_MODE": true` - data extraction based on git-history, analyzer:
 - loads commit history from default branch of repository